OnePlus 9 and OnePlus 9 Pro revealed - here's what we know

 OnePlus 9 Pro

 The OnePlus 9 Pro's main focus is its camera.
-Developed in collaboration with Hasselblad, the device will come with a 50MP ultrawide camera, with a larger sensor than even the iPhone 12 Pro Max's main sensor, according to OnePlus.
+Developed in collaboration with Hasselblad, the device will come with a 48 MP main camera and a 50MP ultrawide camera, with a larger sensor than even the iPhone 12 Pro Max's main sensor, according to OnePlus.

 With this partnership comes Natural Color Calibration, a feature intended to provide better color accuracy and better overall photo quality, if OnePlus's claims are to confirmed.